"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

 Satan cannot counterfeit a resurrection because only God has that power (John 11:25).
 Therefore, it seems probable that God will resurrect the antichrist, but the antichrist will take the credit, hence being a lie (2 Thessalonians 2:9).

 Some believe the "strong delusion" is that demonic beings arrive on the scene at the beginning of the Tribulation purporting themselves as aliens.
 Can you imagine how difficult it would be to not believe the lie, if physical alien beings arrived in space ships with convincing deceptive answers to disappearance of Christians in the rapture?
 The Bible does say that Satan is the prince of the power of the air (Ephesians 2:1-2).
 The many documented incidences of UFO and alien abductions that are on the rise these days, along with the decades of public conditioning for such a scenario, give some credence to this theory.
-If this scenario plays out and the "aliens" come with spiritual answers for the supernatural occurrences, I could see how the masses could easily be lead into the global cult the Bible calls "Mystery Babylon," which we will touch on next.
+If this scenario plays out and the "aliens" come with spiritual answers for the supernatural occurrences, I could see how the masses could easily be lead into the global cult of "Babylon the Great," which we will touch on next.

 Scientific delusions are possible too.
 Scientists have spent the last several decades building a particle accelerator called the "Hadron Collider" in Switzerland.
 There are a few concerned scientists who protested, claiming that this atom smasher could potentially make microscopic black holes.
 I imagine that after the rapture happens, these same scientists could blame the Hadron Collider for producing black holes that sucked up the missing people.
 I don't think this idea would last very long with all the "signs and wonders" going on, but it could initially lead people in the wrong direction.